 It’s that time of year again when boxes of mince pies are stacked a mile high on our supermarket shelves.
 But have you ever tried making your own?
 Nothing quite compares!
-All you need is some good quality ingredients and a little patience, and you’ll have homemade treats your family and friends will love.
+All you need is your favorite Mince Pies Recipe (right here!), some good quality ingredients, and a little time, and you’ll have some delicious homemade treats you and your family will love.

 What Are Mince Pies?